ungoogled-software/ungoogled-chromium-binaries/README.md

 Steps to publish a new binary.
 An example of these steps is in the next section.

+1. Ensure your binary has source code published to a platform repo.
-1. Fork the main binaries repository ([ungoogled-software/ungoogled-chromium-binaries](//github.com/ungoogled-software/ungoogled-chromium-binaries))
+2. Fork the main binaries repository ([ungoogled-software/ungoogled-chromium-binaries](//github.com/ungoogled-software/ungoogled-chromium-binaries))
     * If this has been done before, pull in new changes from this one if necessary.
-2. Create a new Release (i.e. using GitHub's Release feature) in the fork and upload binaries to it.
+3. Create a new Release (i.e. using GitHub's Release feature) in the fork and upload binaries to it.
 The tag name used must be unique for each Release; it normally matches the ungoogled-chromium version.
-3. Upload binaries to the new Release
+4. Upload binaries to the new Release
-4. Use `utilities/submit_github_binary.py` to generate an INI file with the correct URLs to the GitHub Release.
+5. Use `utilities/submit_github_binary.py` to generate an INI file with the correct URLs to the GitHub Release.
 It requires paths to a locally stored copy of the binaries for computing hashes.
 Use the `-h` or `--help` argument for more details.
     * If a directory structure in `config/platforms` doesn't exist for the binary's target platform and version, create the necessary directories with the associated `display_name` files in the same manner as existing platforms.
-5. Push your changes in the repository; these changes should only be of files in `config/`.
+6. Push your changes in the repository; these changes should only be of files in `config/`.
 Make a pull request against the main repository.
     * This can be bypassed if one is part of the [Binaries Team](//github.com/orgs/ungoogled-software/teams/binaries-team).

 Notes: